browserengineering/book/book/forms.md

 Exercises
 =========

-*Enter key*: In most browsers, if you hit the "Enter" or "Return" key while inside a text entry, that submits the form that the text entry was in.
+8-1 *Enter key*.
+In most browsers, if you hit the "Enter" or "Return" key while inside a text entry, that submits the form that the text entry was in.
 Add this feature to your browser.

-*GET forms*: Forms can be submitted via GET requests as well as POST requests.
+8-2 *GET forms*.
+Forms can be submitted via GET requests as well as POST requests.
 In GET requests, the form-encoded data is pasted onto the end of the URL, separated from the path by a question mark, like `/search?q=hi`; GET form submissions have no body.
 Implement GET form submissions.

-*Blurring*: Right now, if you click inside a text entry, and then inside the address bar, two cursors will appear on the screen.
+8-3 *Blurring*.
+Right now, if you click inside a text entry, and then inside the address bar, two cursors will appear on the screen.
 To fix this, add a `blur` method to each `Tab` which unfocuses anything that is focused, and call it before changing focus.

-*Check boxes*: In HTML, `input` elements have a `type` attribute.
+8-4 *Check boxes*.
+In HTML, `input` elements have a `type` attribute.
 When set to `checkbox`, the `input` element looks like a checkbox; it's checked if the `checked` attribute is set, and unchecked otherwise.[^checked-attr] When the form is submitted, a checkbox's